 Are you good at fixing stuff and building things?
 If so, sign up to get handyman work on Handy.

-Handy connects people that need help around their house or office with independent contractors.
-You can set your schedule, and only pick out jobs that interest you.
+Handy connects people who need help around their house or office from independent contractors.
+You can set your schedule and only accept jobs that interest you.

 People turn to the app for help with tasks like building furniture, house cleaning, painting, and mounting TVs.